 We’ve all seen studies proving that moderate/high intensity exercise and meditation each separately have powerful health benefits: including stress-reduction, healthier aging, and reduced risk of certain diseases.

-A 2016 study published in Translational Psychiatry, however, has concluded that combining both activities for a more mind-body approach, can actually boost mental health symptoms and brain function by nearly 40%, a much bigger benefit than either by itself.
+A 2016 study published in Translational Psychiatry, however, has concluded that combining both activities for a more mind-body approach, can actually boost mental health symptoms and brain function and reduce depressive symptoms by nearly 40%, a much bigger benefit than either by itself.

 Before running sessions twice a week for 8 weeks, researchers from Rutgers University conducted a full battery of standard psychiatric tests establishing baseline mental health levels for 52 male and female participants.
 For the next two months, each session was the same.
 Participants first completed 30 minutes of self guided seated meditation by simply counting their breaths in and out.
 Immediately after, the participants completed 30 minutes of moderate intensity aerobic exercise.